The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

-Starting with the heptagon-pentagon graph mentioned in the introduction, we define a class of graphs with three paths between two vertices of interest, such that two vertices have degree 3 and the rest of the vertices have degree 2.
-This could also be considered two polygons that share 2 sides.
-We structure the graph as it is structured in Figure \ref{fig:j-2-k-primary-edges}, and say the upper path has $j$ edges, the inner path has 2 edges, and the lower path has $k$ edges.
-Note that only one of $j \text{ and } k$ can be equal to 1, as otherwise this would violate the simple graph assumption for the gameboard.
-The example game we played earlier used $j = k = 2$.
-[See Figure \ref{fig:sample-gameboard}.]
-The unsolved graph of a heptagon and a pentagon that share two sides is the case when $j = 3$ and $k = 5$.

-The vertices of interest in these $j-2-k$ graphs are the degree-3 vertices.
-Ultimately, the way the primary edges are directed will determine the parity of the number of unmarkable edges in the graph, so we are interested in ways we may control these primary edges, seen in Figure \ref{fig:j-2-k-primary-edges}.
-We will label these primary edges so we may reference them later on.

-Our strategy consists of finding a group of configurations with the following properties: 1) Reaching the given configuration guarantees an even number of unmarkable edges.
-2) It is not possible to complete both cycle cells in the graph.
-3) Both players can reach at least one of the given configurations regardless of the other player's moves.
-Once we found such a group of configurations we can conclude that Player 1 will win if the total number of edges is odd, and player 2 will win if the total number of edges is even.

-After investigating the possible directions that these primary edges could be labelled (as well as the possibility that they become unmarkable edges) we identified a few cases that always could guarantee an even number of unmarkable edges.
-These cases are shown in Figure \ref{fig:guaranteed-even-unmarkable-edges}.
-There are more cases which also meet this requirement, but they are equivalent via rotational, horizontal, or vertical symmetry.

-In order to fully understand why these five cases must have an even number of unmarkable edges, let's explain what impact the direction of an edge can have on a path, as well as the direction of edges that are adjacent to a path.
-Say an \textit{explicit signal} is the direction given by a primary edge and an \textit{implicit signal} is the direction that an unmarkable primary edge should be according to the other edges incident the vertex of interest.
+Finally, we are also interested how these same primary and secondary edges can interact between paths.
+Say an \textit{explicit signal} is the direction given by a primary edge and an \textit{implicit signal} is the direction that an unmarkable primary edge should be according to the other edges incident with the vertex of interest.
 We will use -1 to represent a signal directed away from a degree 3 vertex, and use 1 to represent a signal directed toward a degree 3 vertex.

 Consider Case B of Figure \ref{fig:guaranteed-even-unmarkable-edges}.
-Edge 2 of this case is not directed.
-However, if we determined the direction of edge 2 based on edges 1 and 3, we would have to direct it way from the degree 3 vertex.
+The bottom left edge of this case is not directed.
+Suppose that is is unmarkable.
+However, if we determined the direction of this edge based on the directed adjacent edges pictured, we would have to direct it way from the degree 3 vertex in order to avoid creating a sink.
 This is the implicit signal of this edge.
 So, for the left degree 3 vertex of this case there are two explicit 1 signals and one implicit -1 signal.